Azure/azure-sdk-for-net/src/SDKs/Batch/Support/FileConventions/README.md

 [storage throttling limits](https://azure.microsoft.com/en-us/documentation/articles/storage-performance-checklist/#blobs)
 may be enforced if a large number of tasks try to persist files at the same time.

+### Persisting Files in Pool Start Task Code

+The pool start task is not part of a job, so has no job ID or task ID.
+To persist a file from a pool start task, use the StartTaskOutputStorage constructor that takes a CloudStorageAccount and a pool ID, or the constructor that takes a container URL:

+    var linkedStorageAccount = new CloudStorageAccount(/* credentials */);
+    var poolId = Environment.GetEnvironmentVariable("AZ_BATCH_POOL_ID");
+    var nodeId = Environment.GetEnvironmentVariable("AZ_BATCH_NODE_ID");

+    var taskOutputStorage = new StartTaskOutputStorage(linkedStorageAccount, poolId, nodeId);

+    await taskOutputStorage.SaveAsync(TaskOutputKind.TaskLog, "install.log");

+### Persisting Files in Job Preparation or Release Task Code

+The job preparation and job release tasks run on every node where the job runs.
+The task has a single ID but can have different outputs on each node, which makes it unsuitable for the normal task output storage.
+To persist a file from a job preparation or release task, use the SpecialTaskOutputStorage constructor that takes a CloudStorageAccount, job ID and node ID, or the constructor that takes a container URL and node ID:

+    var linkedStorageAccount = new CloudStorageAccount(/* credentials */);
+    var jobId = Environment.GetEnvironmentVariable("AZ_BATCH_JOB_ID");
+    var taskId = Environment.GetEnvironmentVariable("AZ_BATCH_TASK_ID");
+    var poolId = Environment.GetEnvironmentVariable("AZ_BATCH_POOL_ID");
+    var nodeId = Environment.GetEnvironmentVariable("AZ_BATCH_NODE_ID");

+    var taskOutputStorage = new SpecialTaskOutputStorage(linkedStorageAccount, jobId, taskId, poolId, nodeId);

+    await taskOutputStorage.SaveAsync(TaskOutputKind.TaskLog, "install.log");

 ### Listing and Retrieving Files in Client Code

 To access persisted files from client code, you must configure the client with